Agoric/documentation/main/ertp/guide/math-helpers.md

 { brand: myBrand, extent: [{ seat: '16F', flight: '39DFK', date: '2020-06-08'}] }
 ```

-While the `set` mathHelpers are slower than the `strSet`, they are
+While the `set` mathHelpers are slower than the `strSet` equivalents, they are
-more trustworthy because all of the necessary information is in the
+more trustworthy because all of the necessary information is in the extent.
-extent.